mmeadx/twitterBot_OriginalMainStreet/README.md

-# twitterBot_OriginalMainStreet
+# The Original Main Street Twitter Bot

-A Twitter Bot using Python and the Twitter Developer API
+This is a Twitter Bot using Python and the Twitter Developer API.